To The Lighthouse (and back), silent film 10 minutes, Newlyn Gallery (2002), Wild Dog (2004)

-With an atmosphere of apparent timelessness, the silence and slow motion of the camera (the author/subject/gaze) moves across the tiny figures at Godrevy, passing a young child, and settling on the image of Virginia Woolf’s lighthouse.
+With an atmosphere of apparent timelessness, the silence and slow motion of the camera and authorial gaze moves across the tiny figures on the beach at Godrevy, passing a young child, and settling on the image of Virginia Woolf’s lighthouse.

 In 2001 I clawed back a small space at the end of the garden of my tiny rented accommodation in St Ives to make a ‘room of my own’.
 The shed that I built was not a great studio.
 Small cold and lacking, its one great advantage was a fantastic view over to Godrevy and the lighthouse.
-It was mine, a place to escape childcare, housework, and domesticity – if even only for minutes at a time.
-I began avidly re-reading the work of Virginia Woolf, and trying to find ways of expressing my personal struggle to have a creative life in the face of every obstacle.
+It was a place to escape childcare, housework, and domesticity.
+In re-reading the work of Virginia Woolf, I wanted to make work that in some way dealt with my personal struggle to have time, space and a creative life in the face of every obstacle.

-To the lighthouse (and back), was a video work that came from long hours of reflecting on feminist discourse, performativity, and video art practice, using the site to create a timeless scene from imagination.
-I was not trying to illustrate Woolfe’s book, merely allude to sited domestic associations with place, and the lived experience of time and repetition, with its potential for change.
+To the lighthouse (and back), was a video work that came from long hours of reflecting on feminist discourse, performance and film.
+I was not trying to illustrate Woolfe’s book, I merely allude to sited domestic associations with place, and perhaps the maternal lived experience of time and repetition.

 ‘Referencing Tching Tshieh style documentation, the question of the title enquires after this special space of the artist and the significance (or not) attached to it in society.
 It is also a personal space, from which you can see Virginia Woolf’s lighthouse.
-For women what does it mean to ‘have a room of one’s own’ and how can documentation of this fact, with the personal of the written diary entries extrapolate meaning over time and have the potential to create visibility and equality for women’ (Delpha Hudson, 2002)
+For women what does it mean to ‘have a room of one’s own’?
+Our voices join in representations and texts extrapolate meaning over time and have the potential to create visibility and equality for women’ (Delpha Hudson, 2002)